-In order to identify the diverse models, according to Definition \ref{def:diverseModel}, two critical dimensions should be considering: one is to find a function $\psi$ to evaluate the diversity between two models, and the other is to set a proper threshold $\delta$ to pick up the diverse models.
-However, the existing researches usually just supply the function $\psi$ but no any effective approach to preassign the threshold $\delta$ \cite{kuncheva2003measures,lee2013automatic,cunningham2000diversity,dietterich2000experimental}.
+In order to identify the diverse models, according to Definition \ref{def:diverseModel}, two critical dimensions should be considered: one is to find a function $\psi$ to evaluate the diversity between two models, and the other is to set a proper threshold $\delta$ to pick up the diverse models.
+However, the existing researches usually just supply the function $\psi$ but no effective approach to preassign the threshold $\delta$ \cite{kuncheva2003measures,lee2013automatic,cunningham2000diversity,dietterich2000experimental}.

-In this paper, we present a statistical method which can not only quantize the diversity between two models but also adaptively set the threshold $\delta$.
-Different from the existing diversity evaluation functions acting on the prediction results in terms of either the class labels or the direct/inderect decisions, the proposed diversity evaluation method concerning both of them, which will make full use of prediction results.
+In this paper, we present a statistical method that can not only quantify the diversity between two models but also adaptively set the threshold $\delta$.
+Different from the existing diversity evaluation functions acting on the prediction results in terms of either the class labels or the direct/indirect decisions, the proposed diversity evaluation method concerning both of them, which will make full use of prediction results.